0x1776/morpheus/README.md

 # What can we acomplish by using filters?
-    morpheus ships with a collection of etter filters writen be me to acomplish various tasks: replacing images in webpages, replace text in webpages, inject payloads using html <form> tag denial-of-service attack (drop,kill packets from source), https/ssh downgrade attacks, and also gives you the ability to build/compile your filter from scratch and lunch it through morpheus.
+    morpheus ships with a collection of etter filters writen be me to acomplish various tasks: replacing images in webpages, replace text in webpages, inject payloads using html <form> tag denial-of-service attack (drop,kill packets from source), https/ssh downgrade attacks, redirect target browser traffic to another ip address (domain) and also gives you the ability to build compile your filter from scratch and lunch it through morpheus framework.

 # Framework limitations
     1º - morpheus will fail if target system its protected againt ARP poison attacks